Team-Shakti/CTF-Write-ups/docs/index.md

 ## Introduction

-This repo is hosted by TeamShakti [bi0s](http://Team-Shakti.github.io/),  the women-only CTF team of [Amrita Vishwa Vidyapeetham, Amritapuri Campus](https://www.amrita.edu/amritapuri/).
+This repo is hosted by [TeamShakti](http://Team-Shakti.github.io/),  the women-only CTF team of [Amrita Vishwa Vidyapeetham, Amritapuri Campus](https://www.amrita.edu/amritapuri/).

 ## The contents of this repo